JuliaPabst/Document-Management-System/README.md

   - Added for OCR service and OCR Worker message handling
   - Reworked outdated FileMetadataController and FileMetadataService tests with new data structures

-## Sprint 5: Generative AI Integration
+## Sprint 5: Generative AI-Integration
 - **GenAI Worker Service**: GenAI processing service in paperlessWorkers application
   - Implemented OpenAIService for AI summary generation using OpenAI Chat Completions API
   - Configured to use gpt-4o-mini model with temperature 0.3 and max tokens 300